jingma-git/SGI_STL/EffectiveSTL/ReadMe.md

 ## Item 1.
 Choose your containers with care

+1. Transactional roll back: node container
+2. Iterator, pointer, and reference invalidation: node container
+3. Need to be sorted: hash-based container is not suitable
+4. Reference counting ? string

 ## Item 2.
 Beaware the illusion of container-independent code

 1. Associative containers offer logN-time lower_bound, upper_bound, and equal_range member functions, but sequence containers do not.